I often hear premed students say, “I’m not ready to take a full length MCAT yet because I haven’t finished reviewing all the content.”

 And so I advise my students as follows: (exams ranked/linked on my MCAT Resources Page)

 - Take the unscored AAMC sample test when first starting.
 Use as a baseline, but DON’T REVIEW.
+Or, use the free full length exam offered by Blueprint.
+This will allow you to save your unscored AAMC for later.

 Taking additional exams